jamieab98/memory-match/README.md

 - Let users choose difficulty (easy: 4 pairs, hard: 12 pairs)
 - Add a “best score” tracker using localStorage
 - Make it multiplayer: alternate turns and track each player’s score

+Road Map:
+create the cards with unique images/emojis
+-create the cards with number/text first and then figure out how to use images instead format the cards into a 4x4 grid make it so each card can be flipped after being clicked make it so when two cards are flipped, they flip back over -maybe create a state where the value is equal to the number of cards flipped. once the number reaches 3, it resets to 0 and all cards are flipped back to their default position
+-similar as above but once two cards have been flipped, a timer starts (2 seconds?) and after that timer is up, the revealed cards get flipped back make it so when two matching cards are revealed, they they remain revealed -when two matching cards are revealed, it changes their className to make them unflippable and unclickable. then reset the state back to 0 when all cards are matched (or no cards or in their default position), show that the game is over